Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 ## Download the Workspace

-You can obtain a ready-made workspace containing the final versions of the programs, by downloading the `PaulStretch.mllt.zip` file from the @link:[Mellite downloads](https://archive.org/download/Mellite).
+You can obtain a ready-to-use workspace containing the final versions of the programs, by downloading the `PaulStretch.zip` file from the @link:[Mellite downloads](https://archive.org/download/Mellite) { open=new }.
 After extracting the zip archive, use the menu item _File → Open…_ from Mellite's main window and select the `PaulStretch.mllt` directory in the chooser.
+If you have any problems, questions, or feedback, please use the Gitter channel.